jmd-dk/concept/README.md

 The code has the following non-standard but open source dependencies:
 - An **MPI3** implementation (e.g. Open MPI).
-- The **HDF5** library, linked to the installed MPI implementation and configured parallel.
+- The **HDF5** library, linked to the installed MPI implementation and configured to be parallel.
-- The **FFTW** library, version 3.3 or newer, linked to the installed MPI implementation and configured parallel.
+- The **FFTW** library, version 3.3 or newer, linked to the installed MPI implementation and configured to be parallel.
 - **(C)Python3** with the following site-packages:
   - **cython**.
   - **numpy**.